 In line with the aim of the SEARs, the project is incorporating a strong focus on water sensitive urban design with the external landscape design assisting to minimize water use for irrigation.
-The inclusion of vegetation within the building and the surrounding site assists in the reduction of site stormwater discharge and the management of the project's broader impact on urban stormwater flows.
+The inclusion of vegetation assists in the reduction of site stormwater discharge and the management of the project's broader impact on urban stormwater flows.